phymalidoust/CreditCardDefault/README.md

 #  Contents
 This directory includes python modules (Jupyter notebook) to address the defaulting on credit card payments in ABC international bank.

+The project was carried out by Mohammad Alidoust.

 ### **A.** ``credit_card_data.xlsx``
 This file contains information provided by the bank.
 It includes personal and bank account information of customers, default, and payment bill dates.
 ### **B.** ``preparing_db.ipynb``